For Adviser use only

 The ability to make ‘top-up’ personal deductible contributions allows more flexibility in managing contributions and maximising the concessional cap.

-Although he acts immediately, Sam’s total concessional contributions for the financial year total $26,842, being the sum of his super guarantee of $17,892 paid on his salary and bonus, and $8,950 in salary sacrificed contributions.
+Although he acts immediately, Sam’s total concessional contributions for the financial year will now total $29,233, being the sum of his super guarantee of $18,833 paid on his salary and bonus, and $10,400 in salary sacrificed contributions (i.e. 10 months of salary sacrifice).

-Rather than salary sacrificing, he could make a personal deductible contribution up to his remaining concessional cap ($7,108), closer to the end of the financial year.
+Rather than choosing to salary sacrifice, he could instead make a personal deductible contribution up to his remaining concessional cap ($8,667), closer to the end of the financial year, to avoid the above situation.

-Her total super guarantee amount received for the year is $6,650, leaving her $18,350 under her concessional cap.
+Her total super guarantee amount received for the year is $7,000, leaving her $20,500 under her concessional cap (assuming she cannot utilise the carry forward concessional provision).
 However, with only four fortnights left in the year, her remaining unearned salary amounts to approximately $10,770.
-Even if she arranges with her employer to salary sacrifice 100% of her income for this period, she won’t maximise her cap.
-However if she has personal savings available, she can fully utilise her contribution cap with personal deductible contributions.
+Even if she arranges with her employer to salary sacrifice 100% of her income for this period, she won’t take advantage of her contribution cap.
+However, if she has personal savings available, she can fully utilise her contribution cap via personal deductible contributions.

-For many, the removal of the 10% test can further assist save for retirement in a tax effective manner.
-At the very least, it creates a level playing field for employees and the self-employed.
+For many, the removal of the 10% test can further assist saving for retirement in a tax effective manner.
+At the very least, it creates equitable contribution opportunities for employees and those who are self-employed.

 FOR ADVISERS USE ONLY